mridul-sahu/golang-concurrency-patterns/README.md

 # golang-concurrency-patterns
-A list of concurrency pattern using goroutines and channels in Go
+A list of concurrency patterns using goroutines and channels in Go

 ## Patterns
 1. [Fan In](fan_in.go)